The 43rd ACM Symposium on Principles of Distributed Computing

 - distributed graph algorithms

-- distributed machine learning algorithms
+- distributed machine learning and artificial intelligence

 - distributed operating systems, middleware, databases